 Lights, Camera, Action: The History of Cinematography

-Great films require creative collaboration among 1000s of crew members to produce Hollywood-worthy movies.
-Cinematography is both an art and a science, requiring powerful, productive relationships to create two hours of enjoyment for movie-goers.
-But, how did box office hits like Avatar or the Avengers come to be?
-Here is everything you need to know about the history of cinematography.
+Great films require creative and logistical collaboration among hundreds of crew members to produce great films.
+Cinematography is both an art and a science, requiring powerful, productive relationships to create enjoyment for audiences.
+How did box office hits come to be?
+Here is a few things about the history of filmmaking and cinematography.

 What is Cinematography?

 Cinematography is the act of capturing images on film.
-Today, the process has transitioned to collecting and uploading these files in a digital capacity.
-A cinematographer, who is now referred to as the director of photography, is responsible for selecting the camera and lens, lighting, shot framing, and overseeing crew members on set.
+Today, the process has transitioned to capturing and uploading these files in a digital capacity.
+A cinematographer, or Director of Photography, is responsible for selecting the camera and lens, lighting, shot framing, and overseeing the camera, grip, and electric departments members on set.
+It is arguably the most difficult job in a production as it encompasses multiple departments and skillsets and is demanding throughout all three stages of production.

-The unique quality and overall tone of a film fall into the hands of the director of photography.
-The film’s director will establish his or her aesthetic vision for the movie and collaborate with the cinematographer to bring this creative perspective to life.
-The partnership between these two powerhouses is critical to the success of the movie and requires both individuals to harness technology, art, and business fundamentals to produce a film that is well-received by viewers.
+The visual style and tone of a film fall into the hands of the DP.
+The film’s director will establish their aesthetic vision for the movie and collaborate with the cinematographer to bring this creative perspective to life.
+The partnership between these two is critical to the success of the movie and requires both individuals to harness technology, art, leadership, and business fundamentals to produce a film that is well-received by viewers.

 The Evolution of Film

-The beginning of the 20th century saw films evolve from a little novelty to a powerful vehicle for storytelling that could be used to elicit emotional responses from audience members.
+The beginning of the 20th century saw films evolve from novelty to powerful vehicles for storytelling that could be used to elicit emotional responses from audience members.
 In earlier years, filmmakers struggled with visual storytelling, partly due to the limitations in technology, like the lack of sound, which wasn’t introduced until 1929.

 Film took its first giant leap forward when the idea of creative collaboration was discovered, and a partnership was formed between cinematographer Bill Bitzer and director D. W. Griffith.
 Producing almost 500 films together, the pair worked side by side from 1908 until 1924, and they are responsible for introducing fundamental filmmaking techniques, such as the soft focus, fade out, close-up, and backlighting.